LITUATUI/M3UPT/README.md

 * [Perfect Player](https://www.progdvb.com/progtva_download.html)
 * [ProgTV](https://play.google.com/store/apps/details?id=com.niklabs.pp)

 RTP channels don't open in most players.
+Perfect Player and ProgTV (configured with MediaPlayer engine) were the only ones that worked for me.
+If you know more players that can open them, let me know :)

 ---

-Visit the project page at https://m3upt.com
+Visit the project page at <https://m3upt.com>

+Contact me at <info@m3upt.com>